timescale/docs/tutorials/OLD_grafana/visualizations/time-series.md

 <Procedure>

-## Create multiple time-series graphs in a single panel
+## Creating multiple time-series graphs in a single panel

 1. Change the `$symbol` variable to the `Query` type.

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/symbol-query-type.png" alt="A screenshot of the 'symbol' variable settings.
 The variable type option has 'Query' selected."/>

 1. In the query options, add the following query.
 In the selection options, select `Multi-Value`.

     ```SQL
     SELECT DISTINCT(symbol) FROM company ORDER BY symbol ASC;